sarthakz25/portfolio-v1/portfolio/README.md

 # Portfolio Website V1

 Hey there! 👋 Welcome to my corner of the internet - `sarthakz25.tech`!
-It's my slice of the web, a mix of code meets creativity.
-Still adding 🔧 and features, but feel free to poke around and see what's new!
+It’s my slice of the web, a mix of code meets creativity.
+Still adding 🔧 and features, but feel free to poke around and see what’s new!

 ## Demo